Environment

 Idea Management

 Idea management—i.e. the process of collecting suggestions from all staff in order to continually improve the business—has been a central fixture in STILL’s company culture for many years.
-Quality standards, productivity, and employee satisfaction are thus improved across the company based on the insights and experiences of the whole staffing body.
+Quality standards, productivity, and employee satisfaction are thus improved across the company based on the insights and experiences of the staff as a whole.
 The aim is to leverage untapped potential for improvement and incorporate these areas into the ongoing improvement process for the entire product and service portfolio, which comprises both production and work processes as well as working conditions, including health and safety and environmental protection.
 Ideas for improvement are assessed by an expert in the relevant field against a defined set of criteria and given a score, with prizes awarded for the best-scoring ideas.

 An idea that looks at sustainability from a social perspective was also put into action outside the campaign and involves fruit harvested in the local region.
 The produce is processed by people who have disabilities or are disadvantaged to make fruit juice, which is then available for purchase in the canteen.